 1. Trouble Cleaning/Organizing

 If you’re an adult with ADHD, it can be difficult for you to organize your space and keep it clutter-free.
 You may find that items get lost when they aren’t put away systematically.
 It could also be hard for you to organize your workspace in a way that optimizes efficiency.
 Disorganization can affect your ability to get things done throughout the day, create conflict in relationships, and exacerbate other symptoms of ADHD.

 2. Problems Prioritizing

-Adults with ADHD often struggle to place the proper amount of importance on tasks.
+Adults with ADHD often struggle to place the proper amount of importance on tasks they need to accomplish during the day.
 This can become a particularly serious concern when you have several things to do at once.
 Consider a situation in which you need to complete a time-sensitive project for work, take the trash out, and send your mom a birthday card.
 While the first task is likely the most crucial, ADHD might cause you to view them all on equal terms.
-Prioritization struggles can lead you to become overwhelmed by tasks that all seem to have high importance and prevent you from completing important projects on time.
+Struggles with prioritization can lead you to become overwhelmed by tasks that all seem to have high importance and prevent you from completing important projects on time.

 3. Time Blindness

 Time management can often be a challenge for adults with ADHD.
 Time blindness is a common ADHD phenomenon that can cause you to lose track of time and misjudge how long events and tasks will take to complete.
 While struggles with time management may be particularly noticeable at work or in social situations, they can have an impact on every aspect of your life.